josephsamela/colorize-tabs/README.md

 ![chrome](images/chrome.PNG)

-Boring tabs are no more with **Colorize Tabs** the a browser extension that brings color to *your* favorite browser!
+Boring tabs are gone with **Colorize Tabs** the extension that brings color to *your* favorite browser!

 ![firefox](images/firefox.gif)